amksperling/RailGunDuckies/README.md

 - added a global camera to fully appreciate the world (control with arrow keys)

--caps lock support (the program still works if caps lock is on and you don't realize it!)
+- caps lock support (the program still works if caps lock is on and you don't realize it!)

 - Extra keys implemented:
 	- 'f' toggles fullscreen mode